 This handbook does not include the full section of the Regulations.
-Please access the full regulations at www.cnmilaw.org
+Please access the full regulations at www.cnmilaw.org the Online Student Registration Application.
+Teachers are responsible for knowing which of their students have consent to release media.

 MEDIA Coverage & Release; FERPA Policy